There is so much to say that I’m not even sure how to condense it for this blog!

 Then it was time to celebrate Halloween.
 I took my least-rotted pumpkin and headed over to my friend’s house where we watched the remake of Fright Night – not nearly as good or eerie as the original but Colin Farell wasn’t bad to look at -, lit the pumpkin, and lamented the old days when Halloween was scarier and we were littler.
 I miss apple picking and pumpkin picking and hayrides and haunted houses equipped with strobe lights and masked marauders, but this was the best we could do, and it sufficed for me.
-I nervously caught a cab home, as apparently the Egyptians are pathetically confused when it comes to discerning between Mischief Night and Halloween; roving groups of juveniles patrolled the streets with egg cartons, but I made it home unscathed.
+I nervously caught a cab home, as apparently it is hard here to discern between Mischief Night and Halloween; roving groups of juveniles patrolled the streets with egg cartons, but I made it home unscathed.
 Someone needs to explain how Halloween is really done.

 Today was largely uneventful until the ride home, when our bus eased alongside a truck filled with goats and a man who was slaughtering them.
 We’ve seen some pretty bizarre things here in Cairo, especially on the ride home, but this took the cake.
 We all groaned and yelled as we watched goat after goat succumb to the Egyptian man and his knife, and we quietly turned our heads while snapping pictures like the voyeurs we are.
 Once we’d left the goat slaughter-truck behind, we were rear-ended by some guy.
 The goat truck passed by alongside us again, honking, goat carcasses flopping against the windshield.